 Trek explores Keli plateau - a rocky piece of land west of Georgian Military Highway.

-This trek, starting in picturesque Truso valley, explores the Keli volcanic plateau - barren, rocky piece of land lying west of Georgian Military Highway.
+This trek, starting in picturesque Truso valley, explores the Keli volcanic plateau - barren, rocky, but incredibly colorful piece of land lying west of Georgian Military Highway.

 Only a few people ever come hiking here as this area is in the proximity of the separatist territory of South Ossetia (or, in Georgian, Samachablo) and the terrain is quite difficult.

-The highlight of the trip is a crossing of two 3400m high mountain passes and a visit of the glacial Kelitsadi lake.
+The highlight of the trip is a crossing of two 3400m high mountain passes and a visit to the glacial Kelitsadi lake.

 Duration: 3 days

-Not far on the map, but it´s necessary to cross two mountain passes and the area is quite remote.
+Not far on the map, but it´s necessary to cross two mountain passes and the area is pretty remote.
+Moreover, there is often no trail to follow.

 Entrance to Truso valley, the source of the Tergi river lies on Georgian Military Highway, some 20 km south of Kazbegi at the Kobi village.